-The BA (Hons) in Graphic Design encourages and enables students to follow their individual pathway through a balanced combination of practice and theory in well equipped studio and workshop environments.
+The BA (Hons) in Graphic Design and Digital Communication encourages and enables students to follow their individual pathway through a balanced combination of practice and theory in well-equipped studio and workshop environments.
 Students are encouraged to explore concepts and apply appropriate design methodology and technology towards intelligent information communication.
 These skills are developed and realised using advertising, graphic design, illustration, packaging, publishing, photography and typography.
 Analysis, intellect, context, craft skills and the marketplace become the major drivers towards innovative outcomes.

 The course prepares students for design studio work covering books, corporate reports and catalogues, journal and magazine design, packaging, corporate identity, poster and information design.
 The programme is delivered through a combination of lectures, seminars, tutorials, demonstrations, theoretical and practical investigation, studio and workshop practice, exhibitions and field trips, and self-directed study.